 For resident UK drivers, what are some of the key differences that you need to be aware of, when it comes to summer and all-season products?

 Specifically, you should be aware of notable variations in the tread patterns, rubber compound and overall shape.
 The tread on all season car tyres, for instance, feature more tyre sipes than a typical summer product.
 While this certainly comes in use during the winter, it also causes the tyre to lose its stiffness, creating a negative effect on tyre grip, braking and traction on both wet and dry surfaces.

 With both tyres compared, it is clear the tread patterns remain the same, as you can purchase symmetrical, asymmetrical and directional tyres in either category.

-All season tyres vs summer tyres - differences
+All season tyres [left] vs summer tyres [right].

-All season tyres vs summer tyres.
-An all-season tyre with clearly defined winter (outside) and summer (inside) parts.
+All-season tyres often have clearly defined winter and summer parts.

 What are the markings on summer and all-season tyres?

 Summer tyres don’t have special markings concerning the season for their use.

 All-season tyres, however, are typically marked with “M+S” which stands for mud and snow.
 This is a marking used on all-season tyres for the American market.
 In Europe, all-season tyres more closely resemble winter tyres and are marked with a trip-peak and a snowflake.
 Sometimes the worlds “ALL SEASON” may also be present, acting as an additional 4 seasons symbol.

 However, some manufacturers will also use their own, additional all season tyre symbol to indicate such a product can be used all year around and in various weather conditions.